riagie/_application-laravel-octane/README.md

 PS wsl --set-default-version 2
 PS wsl --list --verbose
 ```
-- Open the Linux application that has been installed from the Microsoft Store application
+- Open the Linux application that has been installed from the Microsoft Store application.

 #### Setting Server linux
 ```